adrianobragas/time-capsule/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE.md file for details (if you choose to add one).